cscart/docs/en/user_guide/settings/general.rst

   .. note::

-      This information is also used to test the rate calculation in :doc:`realtine shipping methods </user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/index>`.
+      This information is also used as a default customer address for testing the rate calculation of :doc:`realtine shipping methods </user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/index>`.

 =======
 Catalog